Artist Statement

 Nancy's Sky | Oil, charcoal oil stick on canvas, 14x17 inches

-I am not particular about what landscape I paint, but am mostly drawn to the light, energy and feeling within these spaces.
+I am not particular about what landscape I paint, but am mostly drawn to the light, energy and feeling within a space.
 I am also more concerned with conveying emotion rather than referencing a specific place and that is reflected in my painting titles.
 My landscapes are generally devoid of human influence or presence so that the viewer can solitarily immerse him or herself in that space and get lost in that same moment.
-Perhaps it will trigger a memory, a connection to someone's past, or just help others to see the everyday as beautiful as it is.
+Perhaps it will trigger a memory, create a connection to someone's current life or help others to see the everyday as beautiful as it is.
 One of my favourite compositions in a landscape involves a journey.
-One could argue it's a just a road, a path, a valley or even an opening in the forest’s canopy but it’s far more than that.
+One could argue that it's a just a road, a path, a valley or even an opening in the forest’s canopy but it’s far more than that.
 To me, it’s a portal or tunnel that takes us somewhere else in our own imagination.
 There is mystery and promise that somewhere beyond the view or just around the corner is something higher, something greater, and that is of great comfort and intrigue.

 Small Works Inside Outside | Solo Exhibition